 - Running EKS Cluster Provisioned with Terraform

-- Create Terraform file named
+- Create a Terraform file named

 karpenter.tf